minimallinux/webmobapps-custom-form-select/README.md

 Simple Lightweight Custom Contact Form Plugin with select boxes for Wordpress with shortcode for templates or theme areas, and functions/validations to submit to WP Admin (or other) Email Address.
 Fairly easy to customize.

-Sample form uses a little UIKit CSS but it can be anything.
+Sample form uses ordinary CSS but it can be anything.
+Some styles attached

 Add your form code into the function "shortcode_handler()" in the return field as in demo see steps below.
 Be sure to add the submit button AFTER the wp_nonce_field at the end.